 Matola Reserve, Eastern Cape

-Matola Game Reserve is nestled in the Kambusi Valley, just 20 minutes from Komga in the Eastern Cape Province of South Africa.
-The accommodation at the reserve has stunning views of the valley and the surrounding landscape.
-Despite being a less-known spot, this is exactly where Matola’s magic lies.
-It’s blissfully quiet and peaceful.
-I was really pleasantly surprised by how many animals we saw at Matola, though.
+I was really pleasantly surprised by how many animals we saw at Matola, too.
 I think I saw more wildlife there in one day than in some bigger reserves in South Africa.
 And besides the animals, there are also fun things to do like hiking, bird watching, mountain biking, wildlife drives, and picnics in the reserve.
 In this blog post, I’ll tell you all about my time at Matola and what makes this place so special.
+I’ll cover everything from accommodation to hiking trails, picnics, breakfast and game drives.

-Exploring Matola Game Reserve
+Accommodation at Matola Private Game Reserve

 views from 'the sleep shed' at Matola Reserve